 The campaign is led by our Writers at Risk Programme, which works on behalf of writers and other literary professionals at risk around the world.
-In addition to our work on behalf of cases of concern, we are featuring regular dispatches from writers in Turkey on PEN Atlas and hosting a series of events throughout the year.
+In addition to our work on behalf of cases of concern, we are featuring regular dispatches from writers in Turkey on PEN Atlas and hosting a series of events.

 To find out more and take action for our colleagues in Turkey, please see the links to the right.